Matthew Stafford Super Bowl Player Prop Bets | Los Angeles vs. Cincinnati 2/13/2022

 Recent Performances

-- Stafford has 905 passing yards (301.7 ypg) to lead Los Angeles, completing 72% of his throws and recording six touchdown passes with one interception over his last three games.
+- Stafford has 905 passing yards (301.7 ypg), completing 72% of his passes and recording six touchdown passes and one interception over his last three games.

-- He's also chipped in on the ground, with 36 rushing yards (12.0 ypg) on 15 carries with two rushing touchdowns.
+- He's tacked on 36 rushing yards on 15 carries and two rushing touchdowns, averaging 12.0 yards per game.

 Stafford's Los Angeles Teammates